Strategies for Businesses To Prevent Ransomware Attacks

 Few surprises cause more panic in the workplace than when a ransom note pops up on a computer, blocking access to critical files and threatening to publish sensitive data on the dark web unless the business owner pays up.

 Sharton suggests a shift of focus from ransomware prevention to risk mitigation.
 “The short answer is that they can’t be prevented,” she says.
-“The question is: How do you reduce your risk?”
+“The question is: How do you reduce your cyber risk?”

 How Cyber Attacks Typically Begin